CodeWithOz/event-matcher/README.md

 # Content Matcher

-A web application that matches user preferences to content (courses and events) using AI-powered similarity search.
-This application uses Next.js, MongoDB Atlas, LangChain, and OpenAI embeddings to find courses and events that best match a user's text description.
+A web application that uses vector-based similarity search to find courses and events that best match a user's provided description.
+This application uses Next.js, MongoDB Atlas, LangChain, and OpenAI embeddings.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).